-In 2012, Moe became president of the Exchange Board.
-In 2013 he and his fellow board members led a successful campaign to take over the Orcas Island Transfer Station.
-In July 2013, Moe was appointed Executive Director of Orcas Recycling Services/The Exchange.
+In 2013 he and his fellow board members led a successful campaign to take over management of the Orcas Island Transfer Station.
+That same year Moe was named director of Orcas Recycling Services/The Exchange.

 Marta’s background in both non-profit management and teaching fuels her excitement to help with The Exchange CEO (Communication, Education and Outreach) committee, as well as upcoming expansions and changes at ORS.
 Since arriving on Orcas in the fall of 2007, Marta has been active as a teacher at Salmonberry School and as Director of the Prevention Coalition.
 She has served as a Board member of the United Way of San Juan County, the Friends of the San Juans and Orcas Food Masters.
 Marta was a participant, Board member, and Course Leader for Leadership San Juan Islands, and most recently a founding Board member of the Orcas Food Co-op.

 As owner and chief egg collector for the Rainbow Chicken Ranch, Marta is actively involved with both the Organic and Sustainable Local Food movements.